 - Gather all the aromatics you plan to use.
 Place oil and selected aromatics into a pot with at least two inches of clearance between the oil and the rim of the pot.
 If using minimum aromatics, 1 ½ cups of oil should do it.
 If using all the aromatics, you can add up to 3 cups of oil.

 - Set it over medium heat to start, then progressively lower it to medium low or low heat as the oil comes to temperature.
-The oil should be at about 225° F / 110° C and causing small bubbles to slowly rise from the aromatics.
-If you notice the spices sizzling more vigorously than that or turning dark too quickly, take it off the heat until it cools down.
-If you are not achieving small bubbles, you can slowly move the temperature to 250° F, but 200-225° F is safest to prevent burning.
+The oil should be at about 225-250° F / 110-120° C and causing small bubbles to slowly rise from the aromatics.
+If you notice the spices sizzling more vigorously than that or turning dark too quickly, reduce the heat to cool it down.
+If you are not achieving small bubbles, slowly increase the heat.
+Hovering around 200-225° F is the safest way to prevent burning.
 Infuse the aromatics this way for a minimum of 30 minutes, or up to 1 hour for best results.

 - While the oil is infusing, prepare your Sichuan chili flakes by placing them in a heatproof bowl.
 If you used 1½ cups of oil, ¾ cup of chili flakes is best.
 For 3 cups of oil, use 1¼ cups of chili flakes.
 You can experiment within this range (if you like more oil and fewer flakes, for instance).

-- Generally, the oil should be between 225-250° F (110-120° C) when pouring over the chili flakes.
-If you like a darker color, opt for 250° F/120° C. If your chili flakes are already super roasted, you may want to be closer to 225° F/110° C. Carefully pour the hot oil through a strainer onto the chili flakes.
+- You can either heat your oil and pour it through a fine-meshed strainer OR remove the spices first with a fine-meshed strainer.
+If your spices are very dark by the time you get to this step, to avoid burning, it's safest to remove the spices entirely before pouring over the chili flakes.
+Generally, the oil should be between 225-250° F (110-120° C) when pouring over the chili flakes.
+If you like a darker color, opt for 250-275° F/135° C. If your chili flakes are already super roasted, you may want to be closer to 225° F/110° C. When in doubt, test the oil on a small bowl of chili flakes before you do the rest.
+Carefully pour the hot oil through a strainer onto the chili flakes.
 Stir to evenly distribute the heat of the oil.
+You'll know you've gotten it right when you smell a "popcorn"-like smell that is not at all burnt-smelling.

 - Stir in the salt, and allow the chili oil to cool.
 Store in airtight containers in the refrigerator.
 Always use a clean utensil when handling to prevent spoilage.
 It can last for up to 6 months if handled in this way.